-We could choose to ignore it, but with allocation made by Rother District Council for 75 new homes in Hurst Green Village, our choices were to allow developers and land owners to allocate where and when new houses will be built, or to seek to influence these choices and improve our community through a Neighbourhood Plan.
+Local Parish Councillors felt that their choices were to either allow Rother District Council, developers and land owners to allocate where these new homes would be built, or alternatively – as a community, to seek to try and influence these choices and improve our community at the same time, by creating a Neighbourhood Plan.

-Neighbourhood Plans must be in general conformity with the strategic policies for an area (Rother District Council’s Local Plan) as well as having regard to the National Planning Policy Framework (NPPF) and accord with European Legislation.
+Plans must be in general conformity with the strategic policies for an area as set by Rother District Council’s Local Plan, as well as having regard to the National Planning Policy Framework (NPPF) and also accord with European Legislation.

-Our Neighbourhood Plan will be subject to an independent Examination.
-It additionally requires a local referendum to be held to ensure that our community has the final say on whether the plan comes into force or not.
+Like all Neighbourhood Plans, Hurst Green’s plan will be subject to an independent Examination, and will require a local referendum to be held to ensure that our community has the final say on whether the plan comes into force or not.

-To limit the cost to residents, Hurst Green is also seeking assistance in the form of grants and technical support through a central Government programme.
-For more information on this, go to My Community.
+To help us, Hurst Green is obtaining assistance in the form of financial grants and technical support through a central Government programme.
+For information on this, see My Community.